 Solar Farm and Community Investment Fund

-In October 2020, a 23kWp system was installed at Ōtaki College and a 107 kWp system, named Rau Kūmara, installed adjacent to the Ōtaki Wastewater Treatment Plant.
+In October 2020, a 23kWp system was installed at Ōtaki College and a 107 kWp system by the Ōtaki Wastewater Treatment Plant.
 The generated power is used at the College and to run the Council’s wastewater treatment process.
+Excess power is sold back to the grid.

-Proceeds from the electricity sold are put into the Energise Ōtaki Community Investment Fund to support community-initiated energy projects – sign up to our newsletter for news on how to nominate your project for funding.
+Proceeds from this electricity are put into the Whakahiko Ōtaki – Energise Ōtaki Fund to support community-initiated energy projects.
+To apply for funding see here.

 – Roof-mounted solar array on College buildings.